FayeAlangi/FetchDessert/README.md

 ## Features

-The following functionality is implemented:
+The following functionalities is implemented:

 - Browse a list of desserts (name, image)
 - Select a dessert and see details on a new screen such as instructions, ingredients,and measurements.